 This quilt was very versatile, as easily at home on a warm summer night as during a spring or fall snowstorm.
 It was second only to our Editors' Choice winning Feathered Friends Flicker 40 UL, which had the extended range of serving as a completely flat blanket, or as a fully zipped up hoodless mummy.
 The enclosed foot box of the Backcountry Quilt 700 helped keep the feet warm on those cold nights as it was far more sealed off than those quilts, like the Revelation 20 that needed a draw string to close up the bottom.
 Like we mentioned above, despite having less loft than any other bag, it still performed impressively well at cold temperatures.
 And while we certainly knocked it for using lower quality down, we have to give it a thumbs up for making sure that down was DWR treated, alleviating any worries we had about absorbing condensation inside the tent.

 The quality of the features on this quilt was another strong suit, although there really weren't many.
 In the end, we had to give it props for its "anti-feature" design, eschewing all the complicated pad attachment systems like those found on the Katabatic Gear Palisade 30.
-The few features it did have were two sewn in hand pockets at the upper corners of the quilt, and the strange but functional hide-away hood at the middle top of the quilt.
+The few features it does have are two sewn in hand pockets at the upper corners of the quilt, and the strange but functional hide-away hood at the middle top of the quilt.
 While we rarely used the hand pockets and didn't find them to be very useful, the hood we used on the coldest nights we slept out, and were surprised at how well it kept us warm.